Are you wondering how much to feed a cat?

 How to Feed a Kitten

 Kittens need a lot of energy and protein to support their rapid growth.
-In fact, a cat’s energy requirements throughout their first year of life is 2.5 times higher than they are during adulthood.
+In fact, a cat’s energy needs throughout their first year of life is 2.5 times higher than they are during adulthood.

-Solid food can be introduced at 5-6 weeks old, but nursing will continue until around the eighth week.
+Solid food can be introduced at 5-6 weeks old.
+But nursing will continue until around the eighth week.
 Because your kitten’s stomach isn’t fully developed during this stage, it is recommended they eat food that is easily digestible.

 One study suggests providing a diet containing at least 30% protein on a dry matter basis to encourage healthy growth.